coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 1. I don't want the standard `ul` padding, so I set every `ul` nested within the `nav` to have `padding: 0`.
 2. Similarly, I have no need for the dots and other list-item decoration, so I set `list-style: none`.
-3. We truly don't want `nav-mobile` to be displayed above our breakpoint, so `display: none` is appropriate there.
+3. I truly don't want `nav-mobile` to be displayed above the breakpoint, so `display: none` is appropriate there.
 4. I use `display: flex` for an easily responsive `.navbar__categories` element.
 Flexbox is an excellent choice for one-dimensional responsive styles.
-5. Since `.navbar__categories__header` is going to be a focusable and clickable `span` element TODO: should these be buttons?
-I don't think so, probably list semantics, maybe, we set `cursor: pointer` to indicate that
+5. Since `.navbar__categories__header` is going to be a focusable and clickable `span` element, I set `cursor: pointer` to indicate that.
-6. The `.navbar__categories__header` is given `padding: 24px` to be an accessible touch-target of 48px or larger.
-TODO: source
+6. The `.navbar__categories__header` is given `padding: 24px` to be an [accessible touch-target of 48px or larger](https://developers.google.com/web/fundamentals/accessibility/accessible-styles).
-7. The actual navbar content, wrapped in the `.navbar__category` class, is hidden with `opacity: 0` and `z-index: -9999`.
+7. The actual navbar content, wrapped in the `.navbar__category` class, is hidden with absolute positioning and `left: -9999px`.
+When given the `.navbar__category--active` class, I `unset` the value instead of setting it to `0` - to keep it in line with its higher level element.
-8. We'll cover this more thoroughly in the JavaScript portion of the post, but I added a `.navbar__category.active` class that sets `opacity: 1` and `z-index: 0` when items ought to be displayed.
-9. I chose `768px` as a mobile breakpoint, mostly out of habit from my Bootstrap days.
+8. I chose `768px` as a mobile breakpoint, mostly out of habit from design frameworks I've used in the past.
 Your mileage may vary, and you'll want to follow good design habits around breakpoints: focusing on pixel values and testing, vs. trying to target specific devices.

 ### Under the breakpoint